Avandelta/Oculus/Context/English/BASIS.md

         3.3.1) Full editing of the composition of the administration of this server.
         3.3.2) Full editing of the charter of the administration of this server.

 4.)
-The manager of server has the full right to block the project's user (hereinafter - the player) on this server if these conditions are met ⁽¹⁾:
+The ruler has the full right to block the project's user (hereinafter - the player) on this server if these conditions are met ⁽¹⁾:

     4.1) The player was seen in the most severe offenses on other servers of this project (or he was included in the black list of the project).
     4.2) The player violated the rules of this server or the rights of other players, for which he is obliged, according to the rules, to receive a punishment in the form of blocking an account on this server.
     4.3) In fact, he was a former member of the administration of the project and at the time of the former administration was convicted of violating the charter and rules of the project (server) at the time of administration.

 5.)
-The manager of server has the full right to challenge the investigations of the auditors if these conditions are met ⁽¹⁾:
+The ruler has the full right to challenge the investigations of the auditors if these conditions are met ⁽¹⁾:

     5.1) The evidence, or the overall evidence base for this investigation, is too weak to continue the investigation.
-    5.2) The manager of server of this server has direct incontrovertible evidence indicating his innocence despite the investigation.
+    5.2) The ruler of this server has direct incontrovertible evidence indicating his innocence despite the investigation.
     5.3) This investigation destabilizes life on the server or discredits the current administration without direct evidence.
     5.4) The inspector who led the investigation was found to have fraudulently, purchased and otherwise illegally produced evidence for this or these investigations.